Did you know BASKETBALL was invented by an instructor for the Young Men's Christian Association.

 During a rugby game in his senior year in seminary, a teammate uttered profanity.

-When he looked up and saw James, he embarrassingly apologize and said “I forgot you were there.”
+When he looked up and saw James, he embarrassingly apologized and said “I forgot you were there.”

 James began to realize that by combining both athletics and religious ministry, he could use sports to help men build godly Christian character.